-15.2 [On expiry of the Initial Subscription Term, this Agreement shall be automatically renewed for successive periods of 12 months (each a Renewal Period), unless either party notifies the other party of termination, in writing, at least 60 days before the end of the Initial Subscription Term or any Renewal Period, in which case this Agreement shall terminate upon the expiry of the applicable Initial Subscription Term or Renewal Period, and the Initial Subscription Term together with any subsequent Renewal Periods shall constitute the Subscription Term.
+15.2 On expiry of the Initial Subscription Term, this Agreement shall be automatically renewed for successive periods of 12 months (each a Renewal Period) at a rate to be determined by the Supplier, unless either party notifies the other party of termination, in writing, at least 60 days before the end of the Initial Subscription Term or any Renewal Period, in which case this Agreement shall terminate upon the expiry of the applicable Initial Subscription Term or Renewal Period, and the Initial Subscription Term together with any subsequent Renewal Periods shall constitute the Subscription Term.

 15.3 Without affecting any other right or remedy available to it, either party may terminate this Agreement with immediate effect by giving written notice to the other party if:

 (a) the other party fails to pay any amount due under this Agreement on the due date for payment and remains in default not less than 30 days after being notified in writing to make such payment;

 (b) the other party commits a material breach of any other term of this Agreement which breach is irremediable or (if such breach is remediable) fails to remedy that breach within a period of 30 days after being notified in writing to do so;

 (c) the other party suspends, or threatens to suspend, payment of its debts or is unable to pay its debts as they fall due or admits inability to pay its debts or is deemed unable to pay its debts within the meaning of section 123 of the Insolvency Act 1986 ;